 Instantly generates a Bibtex, RIS, Endnote, APA, MLA or (B)Arnold S. bibliography item from journal articles, books, etc. .

-Bibliographic tools which are directly coupled to the browser, such as the popular tool Zotero, have already simplified this task a lot.
-However, the workflow of these tools is mostly optimized towards their own integrated library system, whereas many users might prefer different library tools while only caring about the citation data extraction capabilities.
-This plugin offers exactly that, a lightweight tool that focuses solely on extracting citation data as quickly and as correctly as possible.
+BibItNow! is a lightweight tool that focuses solely on extracting citation data from websites and formatting it into a bibliography item as quickly and as correctly as possible.
 Click the extension's tool bar icon or press the browser action shortcut keys when surfing on the abstract page of a journal article, a book, a thesis, or on any other web page, and the extension will try everything to extract all the data you want.
 In the format you like, with the encoding it needs!
-Decide whether you want to simply copy to clipboard, download a file or open it with the program of YOUR CHOICE!
+Decide whether you want to simply copy to clipboard, download a file or open it with the program of your choice!

-- Versatility: Generates bibliography items of journal articles, books, theses and generic web pages in the Bibtex, RIS, Endnote, APA, MLA or (B)Arnold S. format.
+- Versatility: Generates bibliography items of journal articles, books, theses and generic web pages in the Bibtex, RIS, Endnote, APA, MLA, (B)Arnold S. or any user-defined format.

 - Quick workflow: No more need to mess with the publisher's export button!
-One click or key stroke (DEFAULT: ALT+C) to extract the data, and a second click or key stroke to copy the data to clipboard or download/open it with your favorite library software.
+One click or key stroke to extract the data and either show it in the popup (DEFAULT: ALT+C) , automatically copy it to clipboard (DEFAULT: Alt+W), or to download it as file (DEFAULT: ALT+Q).
+In the popup, a second click or key stroke lets you copy the data, open a redirection link or download/open the citation with your favorite library software.
 The extension furthermore comes with a set of options purely aimed at improving your workflow.
 For example, the plugin automatically generates a clickable and easily copyable DOI link if a DOI is found, or it can generate any other user defined link based on the available citation data.
 The plugin can also be configured to automatically highlight the citation text, enabling completely mouseless operation.